open-ch/kaeter/README.md

 `kaeter ci detect-changes` can be used to gather information

-For example to detect changes between the current branch and the trun (in this case `main`) the following command can be used:
+For example to detect changes between the current branch and the trunk (in this case `main`) the following command can be used:
 ```shell
 kaeter ci detect-changes \